-Urban Mishmash: If I am visiting Paris for one night and looking to get away from the tourist trail, where would you recommend I go for dinner and a drink?
+Urban Mishmash: If I am visiting Paris, where would you recommend I go for dinner and drinks?

 Alix & Hugo: Christian Constant’s Les Cocottes in the 7th is one of our favourite spots for an authentic, South Western French meal.
 Le Petit Canard in the 9th is a sweet spot for duck lovers.

 For a drink, we recommend Lulu White for a classic French, art nouveau experience or La Fourmi for a large, classic Parisian bar full of bustling ambience (both also in the 9th)!

 Urban Mishmash: What is your favourite place or area in Paris?
 What’s special about it?

 Alix & Hugo: There are so many, it’s hard to choose just one!
 We absolutely love the rue Saint Anne in the 2nd arrondissement.
 We were thrilled to discover an entire street bustling with Japanese culture, including authentic, traditional and revisited, Japanese food.
 We are huge fans of all of the Japanese grocery stores in the neighbourhood, especially Kioko.

 Urban Mishmash: What’s your ideal way to spend a free weekend in Paris?